Payer with ties to the funeral home and funeral preplanning

 - an employee of the funeral home

-In that case, the Régie requires one of the following in addition to the usual documents, as well as any other document deemed necessary to determine the admissibility of the expenses:
+In that case, we require one of the following in addition to the usual documents, as well as any other document deemed necessary to determine the admissibility of the expenses:

 - a photocopy of the personal cheque cancelled by the financial institution